bsu-cs222-fall24-dll/FinalProject-AIImageGenerator/README.md

 were saying that they weren't being utilized or assigned, even though they were in the background through JavaFX by rendering a fxml file.

+### CSS File Errors / Warnings
+The CSS used by JavaFX is similar but very different from what would be normally be used in a website.
+Viewing the CSS file without the special "JavaFX CSS Mode" on will cause it to be riddled with warnings and errors!
+Be rest assured that this is not the case, as if there are CSS errors, it will log them to the console and also break most if not all of the styling.

 ### Utility warning suppressions
 There are two warnings about the parameters of a utility function always being a certain value, and prompts the user to make the values local to the function and get rid of the parameters.